 In-Network Insurance—I am currently an in-network provider for several insurance companies.
 I accept Aetna, Blue Cross Blue Shield, Blue Care Network, Priority Health, and Tricare (as a non-network participating provider).
 For those with Tricare, it may be beneficial to obtain a pre-authorization from your Primary Care Provider to potentially lower your out-of- pocket costs.

 *Please note that I do not accept Medicaid or Medicare, or any of their managed care plans.

 Out-Of-Network Insurance— I do not bill insurance companies with whom I am out-of-network.
 If you would like to seek reimbursement through your insurance company, I will provide you with a superbill to submit to your insurance company for possible reimbursement.
 Payment in full will be due at the time of service.

 How much does therapy cost?

-Your out-of-pocket cost depends on your insurance plan and what type of counseling you are receiving.
+Your out-of-pocket cost depends on your insurance plan or the type of services you are receiving.

 Counseling Standard Rates